 6. Break the sheets of liver apart into chunks small enough to fit in your blender.
 Blend the liver until it becomes a powder.
 You will likely still have small chunks of liver, so what I did was use a small strainer to strain out the bigger bits, collect the powder in a bowl, and put the bits back into the blender to be ground again.
 This part will take a while.

 7. Once you have your powder, get your encapsulating machine and your gelatin capsules.
 Fill up the machine with capsules.
 Use a spoon to drop a couple heaping tablespoons of liver powder into the capsules, and to use a card to push the powder into the capsules.

-If this seems like way too much work for you but you still want to get liver in your diet, check out my ‘I can’t believe it’s liver’ meat patties, or just try mixing ground liver with ground beef in a 1 to 4 ratio.
+If this seems like way too much work for you but you still want to get liver in your diet, you can just try mixing a little ground liver (like maybe a quarter cup) with a pound of ground beef!